richardpiazza/CodeQuickKit/CodeQuickKit/README.md

 #### WebAPI.swift

-A wrapper for `NSURLSession` for communication with JSON REST API's.
-This class automatically deserializes a JSON response.
+A wrapper for `NSURLSession` for communication with REST API's.